-Suicide bomber kills separatist fighters in Yemen's Aden - witnesses
+Suicide bomber kills separatist fighters in Yemen's Aden: witnesses

 Other parts of Aden were largely quiet on Friday after days of heavy fighting, with shops, restaurants and bakeries reopening and people attending Friday prayers.

 The Saudi-led, Sunni Muslim coalition intervened in Yemen in March 2015 against the Houthis, who ousted President Abd-Rabbu Mansour Hadi’s government from power in the capital Sanaa.

 Divisions have spread in a war which is widely seen as a proxy conflict between Saudi Arabia and Shi’ite Muslim regional rival Iran.

 “The recent escalation of violence in Aden is a clear indication that once more, political and military interests are overriding the well-being and safety of the Yemeni people,” Jason Lee, Acting Country Director of Save the Children in Yemen, said in a statement.

-Reporting by Mohammed Mukhashaf, Writing by Sylvia Westall
+Reporting by Mohammed Mukhashaf; Writing by Sylvia Westall; Editing by Andrew Heavens